 The Lexia program was the same computer-based reading program used during Reading Centers.
 (This program was required by that school district for 45 minutes per week for all students who were reading below grade level!)

 Finally, one day the students would rotate to write with me.
 They would honestly cheer when they knew they were writing (which never ceased to amaze me!).
 During this time the students would draw their story out at the top of a sheet of typewriter paper.
 When they were done drawing they would label their work and write their story phonetically below.
+(Keep scrolling to see the three video links I include on how I taught this.)

 I kept an “Idea Box” near the table for the students who were “stuck”.
 All year long I only had two times were students refused to write.
 In my opinion, there were simply times where they just needed ideas.
 (This “box” help anything from animals with crazy hair, to class pictures of different activities, to hunting, fishing, farms, etc – anything I thought the students could relate to and write about!)

 When a student finished writing, she would bring her paper to me and read it.
 I would then write the words below theirs.
 I kept track of all the words students knew by using this sheet.
-(FREE!)
 I also used the checklist provided in Jill Eggleton’s book Lighting the Literacy Fire to guide my teaching.
 I was AMAZED at the progress the students made!

 Sometimes students would write faster than others.
 On those days, I had students “Write the Room” – download the sheet here for FREE!
 Maybe this was busy work, but I always thought it was a step in the right direction.
 I’d ask the students to read the words they had written down and I would say that 90% of the time they could look back to where they had copied it from and tell me the word.
 Maybe they didn’t “know” it, but that’s a first step! 🙂